-The following candidate statement was written prior to Meghan's election as director of the Student Assembly Board of Directors.
+The following candidate statement was written prior to Alexis's election as director of communications for the Student Assembly Board of Directors.

 "Transforming society by optimizing movement to improve the human experience."

 Transforming, optimizing, improving.
 These three key verbs within our vision statement define what we do as students, lifelong learners, and future health care providers.
 My hope is that as student physical therapists, we not only transform society, but we also revolutionize ourselves.
 I believe before we optimize movement, we must revamp ourselves.
 In order to improve the human experience, we must humbly reflect on our own.
 This is what being a student is fundamentally about: changing yourself in order to change others.

 While in office as Director of Communications, I hope to achieve several goals for the betterment of all APTA student members.
 First and foremost, I will consistently and professionally represent the Board of Directors, Student Assembly, and APTA in all forms of communication.
 Additionally, I will serve as an approachable point of contact for board members and students alike.
 Maintaining organization is crucial to communication, transparency, and collaboration; therefore, all Student Assembly members stand to benefit from an incredible Board of Directors via a Director of Communications who will effectively organize and disperse information, opportunities, and resources.